MathishaBuwaneka/Software-Defined-Transceiver/README.md

 ## Operating the QPSK CRC Transceiver Application

-Download the folder named **'appCRCTranceiver QPSK,'** which includes all required Python files.
+Download the folder named **'appCRCTranceiver QPSK'** which includes all required Python files.

 ### Prerequisites
 1. Ensure you have **Python** installed on your system.